graphs4value/refinery/README.md

 Once Docker pulls and starts the container, you can navigate to [http://localhost:8888](http://localhost:8888) to open the model generation interface and start editing.

 For more information, see [our webpage](https://refinery.tools/learn/docker/).
 Alternatively, you can [build Java applications with Refinery](https://refinery.tools/develop/java/) or [set up a local development environment](https://refinery.tools/develop/contributing/) to compile and run Refinery from source.
+This repository also contains [some example scripts](./scripts/production/README.md) for a production deployment.

 ## Related publications